jimxx1995/HorseRacingAnalysis/README.md

 The only installation needed to run this repo is Python.
 Click here to learn about how to install [Python](https://www.python.org/getit/).
 Once installed, you should be good to go!

 ## Data Source
 I used the horse racing dataset that provided by [Kaggle Dataset-Can You Predict The Result?](https://www.kaggle.com/lantanacamara/hong-kong-horse-racing).
-The dataset contains the race result of 1561 local races throughout Hong Kong racing seasons 2014-16 and more information will be added into the dataset.
+The dataset contains the race result of 1561 local races throughout Hong Kong racing seasons 2014-16.
 Please download both race-result-horse.csv and race-result-race.csv files.

 ## Data Wrangling
 Please see the [Data Wrangling notebook](Data_Wrangling.ipynb) for more details.